ternava/Incremental-build/README.md

 ### Batches of configurations

 In each system we have used two batched of configurations.
-They are contained within the folder `configurations` under the names `sample-03`(batch 1) and `sample-04` (batch 2).
+They are available within the folder `configurations` under the names `sample-03`(batch 1) and `sample-04` (batch 2).
 These configurations remain unchanged in order to reproduce our study.